cqkenuo/telegram_bot/README.md

 - /dns: Performs a DNS lookup on the provided hostname
 - /logs: Returns the backed-up log files (admin-only)
 - /clear_logs: Deletes the backed up log files (admin-only)
+- /stats: Returns the current cpu and memory use statistics of the host (admin-only)

+The bot was designed to keep running through most exceptions during runtime (apart from missing database or networking errors)

 ## Example usage (commandline):

 #### Requirements
 ##### Note: As this bot uses the PyX package to create pdf dumps, a form of the LaTeX software package needs to be installed
 - The LaTeX packages can be found at [LaTeX](https://www.latex-project.org/get/#tex-distributions)
-- An already set-up instance of MySQL needs to be running for this bot to work
+- An already set-up instance of MySQL needs to be running for this bot to work (needs a database named `test`)

 #### Steps
 1. Modify the `template_config.json` to suit your setup and rename to `config.json`